gadzorgenu/Starlwarts-Admin-portal/README.md

 ### Actions

-The actions subdirectory contains files with methods that dispatchs an action after a request has been successfully created to the server
+The actions subdirectory contains files with methods that dispatches an action after a request has been successfully created to the server

 ### Components